Magnolia Chicken Timplados Hotshots: 2014–2016: Rebrand to Star Hotshots

-2015–16 season : Jason Webb – New Coach, new beginnings

 On July 20, 2015, Assistant coach Jason Webb was promoted as the head coach of the Star Hotshots after Coach Tim Cone transferred to Ginebra.
 During Webb's reign as head coach, the Hotshots entered quarterfinals in the first two conferences but in the third conference they finished 11th place.

 In the Philippine Cup, the Hotshots placed 9th in the eliminations.
 Then in the Quarterfinals Phase I, they faced the crowd favorite Barangay Ginebra, who has a twice-to-beat disadvantage, in a Christmas Clasico.
 The Hotshots lead as much as 18 points, but a huge 4th quarter disadvantage by Barangay Ginebra erased the lead as the game went into overtime.
 After back and forth treys, LA Tenorio shoots the game-winner trey and the Hotshots were bowed out of the conference.

 In the Commissioners' Cup, they paraded Denzel Bowles, who after 5 games, was substituted by Ricardo Ratliffe.
 They placed 8th after the eliminations, and faced the first-seeded San Miguel Beermen, who had a twice-to-beat disadvantage.
 The Hotshots won the first game, which forces the Beermen to a do-or-die game, which they lost and Star was bowed out in the Quarterfinals.

 In the Governor's Cup, their record was the worst of all of them, as they paraded imports Marques Blakely who after 4 games was replaced by Joel Wright, yet their performance has been a bust, only finishing 11th with a dismal 2-9 record finish and were eliminated early in the conference.

 The 2015–16 PBA season is the second worst season of Purefoods Franchise.

-End of James Yap era

 On October 13, 2016, James Yap, who has been with the franchise for 12 years, was traded to the Rain or Shine Elasto Painters in exchange for Paul Lee in a big trade deal.

-2016–17 season : Paul Lee era
+2016–2019: Marc Pingris' later years

+2016–2017: Paul Lee's arrival

 On October 14, 2016, former Kia deputy coach Chito Victolero was named as the new head coach of the Hotshots, replacing Jason Webb who served with the team for a full season.

 In the first conference of Chito Victolero handling Purefoods Franchise, Star Hotshots placed third in the final eliminations standings after having a 7–4 record tied with Alaska.
 Star placed third because of head-to-head record against Alaska.

 In the middle of elimination round of 2016–17 PBA Philippine Cup, Hotshots received Rome dela Rosa from Alaska Aces exchange for Jake Pascual in a one-on-one trade.

 The Hotshots swept (2–0) the Phoenix Fuel Masters in the best-of-3 quarterfinals series but they were defeated by their arch-rival Barangay Ginebra San Miguel in the best-of-7 semifinals series after leading 2–0 and 3–2 in the series.

-Magnolia Hotshots (2017–present)
+2017–2019: Rebrand to Magnolia

 Formal press launch of the team re-branded as Magnolia Hotshots.
 November 27, 2017.

 Magnolia Hotshots logo used from 2017 to 2020.